mslinn/sbt-ethereum-docs/docs/tasks.md

 ```

 ### `ethEntropySource`
+This setting defines the source of randomness that will be used for key generation.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `ethGasMarkup`
+This setting defines the fraction by which automatically estimated gas limits will be marked up (if not overridden) in setting contract creation transaction gas limits.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `ethGasPriceMarkup`
+This setting defines the fraction by which automatically estimated gas price will be marked up (if not overridden) in executing transactions.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `ethIncludeLocations`
+This setting defines the directories or URLs that should be searched to resolve import directives, besides the source directory itself.
 Sample usage:
 ```tut
 1 + 1
 ```

 ### `ethInvokeConstant`
-This SBT task invokes a method on a local copy of the blockchain.
+This task makes a call to a constant function, consulting only the local copy of the blockchain.
+It burns no Ether and returns the latest available result.
 It does not cost gas and runs more quikcly than running it via `ethInvokeTransaction`.
 Sample usage:
 ```sbtshell